Jamespark0/Quantum-Inequality-Prover/README.md

 ## Credits
 This work is inspired by the classical ITIP formulated by Siu Wai Ho, Alex Lin Ling, Chee Wei Tan and Raymond Yeung.
 More information can be found from [the AITIP website](https://aitip.org).

-I would like to thank Professor Mario Berta and Tobias.
+I would like to thank Professor Mario Berta and Tobias Rippchen.
 This project would not be possible without their supoorts and guidance.

 ## Warning
 This is a master-thesis project, and still has a lot of rooms for improvements.